Figurehead (object)

 A figurehead is a carved wooden decoration found at the bow of ships, generally of a design related to the name or role of a ship.
-They were predominant between the 16th and 20th centuries, and modern ships' badges fulfil a similar role.
+They were predominant between the sixteenth and twentieth centuries, and modern ships' badges fulfil a similar role.

 History

-Although earlier ships had often had some form of bow ornamentation (e.g. the eyes painted on the bows of Greek and Phoenician galleys, the Roman practice of putting carvings of their deities on the bows of their galleys, and the Viking ships of ca. A.D.
-800–1100), the general practice was introduced with the galleons of the 16th century, as the figurehead as such could not come to be until ships had an actual stemhead structure on which to place it.
+Early ships often had some form of bow ornamentation (e.g. the eyes painted on the bows of Greek and Phoenician galleys, the Roman practice of putting carvings of their deities on the bows of their galleys, and the Viking ships of ca. A.D.
+800–1100).
 The menacing appearance of toothy and bug-eyed figureheads on Viking ships were considered a form of apotropaic magic, serving the function of warding off evil spirits.

-The Egyptians placed figures of holy birds on the prow while the Phoenicians used horses representing speed.
-The Ancient Greeks used boars' heads to symbolise acute vision and ferocity while Roman boats often mounted a carving of a centurion representing valour in battle.
-In northern Europe, serpents, bulls, dolphins and dragons were customary and by the 13th Century, the swan was used representing grace and mobility.
+The Ancient Egyptians placed figures of holy birds on the prow.
+A wall relief at Medinet Habu depicting Ramses III defeating the Sea Peoples in the Battle of the Nile Delta circa 1200 BC depicts Ancient Egyptian ships with a fierce lioness figurehead carved on the bow of two of the ships.
+Likely this depicted their warrior goddess, Sekhmet, who was seen as their protector.
+The Phoenicians used horses representing speed.
+The Ancient Greeks used the heads of boars to symbolise acute vision and ferocity while Roman boats often mounted a carving of a centurion representing valour in battle.
+In northern Europe, serpents, bulls, dolphins, and dragons were customary and by the thirteenth century, the swan was used representing grace and mobility.

-In Germany, Belgium and the Netherlands, it was once believed that spirits/faeries called Kaboutermannekes (gnomes, little men, faeries) dwelt in the figureheads.
+In Germany, Belgium, and the Netherlands, it was once believed that spirits or faeries called Kaboutermannekes (gnomes, little men, faeries) dwelt in the figureheads.
 The spirit guarded the ship from sickness, rocks, storms, and dangerous winds.
 If the ship sank, the Kaboutermannekes guided the sailors' souls to the Land of the Dead.
 To sink without a Kaboutermanneke condemned the sailor's soul to haunt the sea forever, so Dutch sailors believed.
-A similar belief was found in early Scandinavia/Vikings.
+A similar belief was found in early Scandinavia.

 In pre-colonial Burma, during the Konbaung dynasty, figureheads were used to distinguish several types of royal barges allocated to different members of the royal court; each barge had a specific mythical figurehead at the front.